Hodgkin Lymphoma: Treatment Choices

 Your doctor is the best person to answer your questions.
 He or she can tell you what your treatment choices are and how successful they’re expected to be.
 Your doctor can also tell you what the risks and side effects are.
 Your doctor may advise a specific treatment.
 Or he or she may suggest more than one, and ask you to decide which you’d like to use.
 It can be hard to make this decision.
 It is important to take the time you need to make the best decision.

 Types of treatment

-Local treatment removes, destroys, or controls cancer cells in 1 area.
+Local treatment removes, destroys, or controls cancer cells in one area.
 This is done with:

 Systemic treatment destroys or control cancer cells throughout the whole body.
 The types of systemic treatment include:

 Chemotherapy.
 This treatment uses medicines to kill cancer cells.
 Chemotherapy is the most common treatment for Hodgkin lymphoma.
 It may be used alone or with radiation.
 Most people have several medicines through IV and pills.

 Stem cell transplant.
 If Hodgkin lymphoma returns after treatment (relapses), very high doses of chemotherapy may be used for treatment.
 These high doses can permanently damage the bone marrow.
 Stem cell transplants allow doctors to give higher doses of chemotherapy.
 A health bone marrow is needed to make blood cells and immune system cells.
 A stem cell transplant is used to rebuild healthy bone marrow after high-dose chemotherapy.
 The stem cells may come from a done (an allogenic transplant).
 Or, they may come from you (an autologous transplant).
 If your own cells are used, they are collected before the high doses of chemotherapy are given.
 The cells are stored in a freezer to be used later.